manizu56/Gitclass/README.md

-Here we will save all document
+Here we will save all document we are in Linux class
+Checking for merge conflict